sinefunc/proton/manual/introduction/metadata.md

 This will search for `layouts/product.*` (whichever extension it finds) in your project, and use that as the layout.
-(This is assuming, of course, that you haven't changed the default `layouts/` path in your Hyde config file.)
+(This is assuming, of course, that you haven't changed the default `layouts/` path in your Proton config file.)